SwezyDev/Batch-Dump/README.md

 2. Choose one of the two options:

    * `[1] Dump compiled Batch` — start monitoring the configured directories and copy discovered `.bat` files to the script directory.
    * `[2] Deobfuscate Batch` — provide a path to a `.bat` file and the script will remove the configured hex sequence and open the result in your system editor.
-(This only works for the Chinese Method)
+(This only works for the Chinese method)
 3. The tool prints progress to the console and saves discovered files for offline inspection.

 > ✅ When dumping, any discovered `.bat` will be copied into the same folder as `main.py`.
 When deobfuscating, the file is modified in-place (make backups if needed).